LaurentLoi/Tool-Box/src/app/modules/modal-messages/README.md

 - Click on modal buttons to open them.

 - Open `test.component.ts` to view how it works.

-Try to change the string parameter `'...
-MODAL'` with anything else and test it.
+- Try to change the string parameter `'...
+MODAL'` with anything else

+- Test it.

 ---